Burt Lancaster

 In the early 1960s, Lancaster starred in a string of critically successful films, each in very disparate roles.
-Playing a charismatic biblical con-man in Elmer Gantry in 1960 won him the Academy Award and the Golden Globe for Best Actor.
-He played a Nazi war criminal in 1961 in the all-star, war-crime-trial film, Judgment at Nuremberg.
+Playing a charismatic con-man religious revivalist in Elmer Gantry in 1960 won him the Academy Award and the Golden Globe for Best Actor.
+Lancaster played a Nazi war criminal in 1961 in the all-star war crimes trial film Judgment at Nuremberg.
 Playing a bird expert prisoner in Birdman of Alcatraz in 1962, he earned the BAFTA Award for Best Foreign Actor and his third Oscar nomination.
-In 1963, Lancaster traveled to Italy to star as an Italian prince in the epic period drama The Leopard.
-In 1964, he played a US Air Force General who, opposed by a Colonel played by Douglas, tries to overthrow the President in Seven Days in May.
+In 1963, Lancaster traveled to Italy to star as an Italian prince in Visconti's epic period drama The Leopard.
+In 1964, he played a US Air Force general who, opposed by a colonel played by Douglas, tries to overthrow the President in Seven Days in May.
 Then, in 1966, he played an explosives expert in the western The Professionals.
-Although the reception to his 1968 film The Swimmer was initially lackluster upon release, in the years after it has grown in stature critically and attained a cult following.
+Although the reception of his 1968 film The Swimmer was initially lackluster upon release, in the years after it has grown in stature critically and attained a cult following.

 In 1970, Lancaster starred in the box-office hit, air-disaster drama Airport.
+In 1974, he starred in another Visconti film, Conversation Piece.
 He experienced a career resurgence in 1980 with the crime-romance Atlantic City, winning the BAFTA for Best Actor and landing his fourth Oscar nomination.
 Starting in the late 1970s, he also appeared in television mini-series, including the award-winning Separate but Equal with Sidney Poitier.
 He continued acting into his late 70s, until a stroke in 1990 forced him to retire; four years later he died from a heart attack.
-His final film role was in the Oscar-nominated Field of Dreams.
+His final film role was as Moonlight Graham in Field of Dreams (1989).

 Early life

-Lancaster was born on November 2, 1913, in Manhattan, New York, at his parents' home at 209 East 106th Street, the son of Elizabeth (née Roberts) and mailman James Lancaster.
-Both of his parents were Protestants of working-class origin.
-All four of his grandparents were emigrants from Ireland to the United States, from the province of Ulster; his maternal grandparents were from Belfast and were descendants of English dissenters who had emigrated to Ireland as part of the Plantation of Ulster.
+Lancaster was born on November 2, 1913, in New York City, at his parents' home at 209 East 106th Street, the son of Elizabeth (née Roberts) and mailman James Lancaster.
+Both of his parents were Protestants of working-class background.
+All four of his grandparents were immigrants from the province of Ulster, Ireland.
+His maternal side was from Belfast.

-Lancaster grew up in East Harlem and spent much of his time on the streets.
+Lancaster grew up in East Harlem, New York City.
 He developed a great interest and skill in gymnastics while attending DeWitt Clinton High School, where he was a basketball star.
 Before he graduated from DeWitt Clinton, his mother died of a cerebral hemorrhage.
-Lancaster was accepted by New York University with an athletic scholarship, but subsequently dropped out.
+Lancaster was accepted by New York University with an athletic scholarship, but dropped out.